 הנסיך הקטן / Ha-nasikh Ha-qatan — in Hebrew.

-Hebrew is a Semitic language that belongs to the Afro-Asiatic language family.
+Hebrew is a language that belongs to the Afro-Asiatic language family.
+Just like Arab and Aramaic, it is a part of Semitic language family.
 It is one of the oldest surviving languages in the world, with roots dating back over 3,000 years.
-Hebrew is written from right to left, and uses a unique alphabet of 22 consonants, which are written without vowels.
+It is written from right to left, and uses a unique alphabet of 22 consonants, which are written without vowels.